 - Distributed integration

 Each of these hits a different aspect of agility and integration for both the infrastructure and for applications.

 Distributed integration is lightweight and API-based.
 Traditional integrations are centralized, but a distributed integration means functionality can be deployed where required and scaled as needed.
 Distributed integration is easier to include in applications or as part of microservices architectures.
 Red Hat® JBoss® Fuse provides distributed integration through a variety of connectors for different services and messaging.

 APIs: Connect and manage efficiently

 APIs provide an interface that allows users (internal or external) to connect to your business assets.
 This lets businesses extend their knowledge assets and maximize their business value.
 APIs also reduce the complexity of integration and improve collaboration.

 Managing, securing, metering and analyzing API usage is critical to provide more competitive digital services.
 Create and connect APIs using Red Hat JBoss Fuse and manage APIs using Red Hat 3scale API Management.

 Containers can be used to develop, deploy, manage, and scale applications.
 Because containers use image catalogs for repeatability and can be managed programmatically, they provide a platform for continuous development and deployment.
-Containerized applications can be deployed in hybrid environments, on-premise, or in private or public clouds.
-A container platform can orchestrate all of those applications automatically, which means that containers are fundamental to microservices architecture.
+Containerized applications can be deployed in hybrid environments, on premise, or in private or public clouds.
+A container platform can orchestrate all of those applications automatically, which means containers are fundamental to microservices architecture.

-This post just touches on the concept of agile integration; the whitepaper covers a lot more on the concepts and technology for agile integration or read more about Red Hat’s approach to integration.
+This post just touches on the concept of agile integration.
+The whitepaper covers a lot more on the concepts and technology for agile integration.
+You can also read more about Red Hat’s approach to integration.